Release notes are a great way to teach your users about your product.

 Next is an issue summary, which is essentially an informative list of bug fixes.

-The resolution details any changes or enhancements made to accommodate feedback requests.
+The resolution outlines any changes or enhancements made to accommodate feedback requests.

 Finally, some release notes end with impacts, which describe necessary changes in hardware or configuration to install the new release.